Online booking for our events is recommended

 Speaker

-A psychotherapist and writer who is best known for her activism around Black women and mental health.
+Dawn is a psychotherapist and writer who is best known for her activism around Black women and mental health.
 Psychoanalytically trained, with a clinical expertise in trauma, she has a special interest in race, culture, and spirituality and the complex role that they play in maintaining mental health.
 Dawn uses theory and storytelling to help her clients make better sense of their lives and the world.
 Much of her work is based on democratising self-care and the importance of understanding cultural nuance and intersectional identities when navigating wellness.
+Dawn has recently co-authored Black Women Trauma and Therapy; her chapter "Sharing Breath" is an insight into the importance of the personal narrative in Black Womens Healing.

 Speaker